 The Prospect for Success is UNC Charlotte's first-year curriculum.
 It is designed to teach students the habits and mindsets that will help them be successful in college.
 The Prospect curriculum is designed around three interconnected goals—Intentionality, Curiosity, and Awareness—what might be thought of as the DNA of education.
 The Awareness goal is specifically designed to ensure that incoming students are developing an understanding of themselves as situated in a multicultural society where they will regularly interact with people with different world views and experiences.
 It also develops their awareness of how their own world views and experiences shape their thinking

 The Common Reading Experience provides a shared academic experience for first-year students at UNC Charlotte.
 This program offers unique opportunities for self-reflection, critical thinking, student interaction, and understanding of diverse perspectives by fostering cross-campus conversations about diversity and inclusion.
-Spare Parts: Four Undocumented Teenagers, One Ugly Robot, and the Battle for the American Dream by Joshua Davis has been selected as UNC Charlotte’s Common Reading Experience text for Fall 2019.
-As the subtitle suggests, this is a story about education, immigration, race, Americanness, a feel-good tale that is funny, honest, sad, and compellingly written.
-The selection committee is confident that this text will spark discussions of systemic inequalities and cultural diversity, a major goal of the UNC Charlotte Common Reading Experience.
+The 57 Bus by Dashka Slater has been selected as UNC Charlotte’s Common Reading Experience text for Fall 2020.
+This is a story about two teens from very different worlds, whose paths overlap daily, but one day in a profound way that changes their lives forever.
+The selection committee is confident that this text will spark discussions of systemic inequalities, cultural diversity, and self-awareness, a major goal of the UNC Charlotte Common Reading Experience.
 We are excited to see what instructors who adopt the text will be able to do for and with their students to increase their understanding of a complex world.
-We encourage wide-scale campus engagement with Spare Parts, and we hope that this text will be widely referenced by those who teach first-year students.
+We encourage wide-scale campus engagement with The 57 Bus, and we hope that this text will be widely referenced by those who teach first-year students.

 The Office of Multicultural Academic Services provides a range of academic engagement opportunities for traditionally underserved or underrepresented populations and first-generation students.
 These include: